 Annual Rural Health Conference

-The Rural Health Conference is an vibrant event bringing together doctors, therapists, nurses, clinical associates, health students and NGOs.
+The Rural Health Conference is a vibrant event bringing together doctors, therapists, nurses, clinical associates, health students and NGOs.
 Always in a rural location!
 Regular RHC goers love to meet up and share ideas and friendship with colleagues from around South Africa and Africa.
 New RHC goers are usually "blown away" by the energy and interest generated at the conference.

 Find out more!